 Should a student be registered for a module, the NWU views that student as active in the module, and he/she will have two examination opportunities to pass the module successfully.
-Should the student not pass the module after the first two successive examination opportunities, whether or not participation has taken place towards the participation mark and/or examination, the student will fail the module and will have to reregister and pay for the module again.
+Should the student not pass the module after the first two successive examination opportunities, whether or not participation has taken place towards the participation mark and/or examination, the student will fail the module and will have to reregister and pay for the module again, bursary students will sort it out with the funder.

 Kindly note that the NWU will charge a fee to the student's account should a second examination session be utilised.
+However, the bursary students will not receive a student account.